Updated Nov. ’25: Botanical Gardens in Miami and SoFla

 The Kampong

 Located on Biscayne Bay in Coconut Grove, The Kampong, among Botanical Gardens in Miami, is known for its tropical fruit cultivars and flowering trees.
 It’s the former estate of Dr. David Fairchild, the famed botanical explorer who traveled throughout Southeast Asia and other tropical regions collecting exotic plants he introduced to the US.
 The Kampong Planting Heritage collections from Southeast Asia, Central and South America, the Caribbean include exotic fruit and over 50 varieties of mango.
 Scientists from all over the world come to study their species of palms, cycads and flowering trees.
-Two hour guided tours with the docent are offered at 10 a.m.
-Check website for days offered.
-Self guided tours are available Tuesday through Friday from 9 am, to 5 pm.
-Reservations are strongly recommended due to limited parking in the garden.

 Price for guided tours, adults $27; seniors $22; children 6-17 $12.
-Price for self guided tours: Adults, $17; seniors or students, with school ID $12; children $7 (6-17).
-There is also a series of monthly lectures on climate and the environment.
-Check the website for ticket prices for the guided tour and for discounts for certain categories.
-Water bottle filling stations are available.4013 Douglas Rd, Miami
+Price for self-guided tours: Adults, $17; seniors or students, with school ID $12; children $7 (6-17).
+Don’t miss their monthly lectures on climate and the environment.
+The Kampong is located at 4013 Douglas Road, Miami, Florida 33133.
+Visit ntbg.org.

 More Botanical Gardens in Miami and Nearby